realityexpander/How_to_program_from_ground_up/13-Conclusion.md

   - We are always going to need people who have various tastes and understandings about humans and the world to create software that is useful and effective FOR THOSE PARTICULAR HUMANS.

-  - ### My personal story about the Eliza effect is only available in the video for this section.

     > - What to do about the AI?
     >   - https://youtu.be/bdTFfkDp9Gc
     > - Coder Takes - The Truth About Web Dev Jobs vs CS Degrees vs Boot-camps vs Self Taught